kenny-kelley/cli-utilities/README.md

 ﻿# CLI utilities in Python
-This is a repository containing useful Python scripts that I make as I conceive of them.
+This is a repository containing useful Python scripts made as I have some need of such a utility.

 As of editing this README, I running these with Python 3.6.9 (the version which is standard on Ubuntu LTS 18.04).
 It should work on any newer version of Python 3.